toni-heittola/pelican-modified/README.md

 Usage
 =====

-File modification date is injected to {date::<path to file>} tags within the content.
+File modification time is injected to {modified::<path to file>} tags within the content.

 Example:

-    Date of modification: {date::content/data/data.yaml}
+    Date of modification: {modified::content/data/data.yaml}

 ## Parameters